Clabber

-Clabber is a four-player trick-taking card game played in southwestern Indiana near Evansville.
-Clabber is a member of the Jack-Nine family of trick-taking card games that are popular in Europe.
-The game is a four player variation similar to that of klaberjass.
-The game also plays similar to Euchre, with a few differences being that points are not awarded based on the number of tricks taken, but rather on the actual point value of cards in those tricks.
-Clabber also doesn't use a left Bower, as does Euchre; other differences are that players don't use Bidding, instead, the trump makers must score at least eighty-two points to keep from "going set", where they don't score any of their points.
+Clabber is a four-player card game played in southwestern Indiana near Evansville.
+It is a member of the Jack–nine family of point-trick card games that are popular in Europe and is similar to Klaberjass.
+The trump makers must score at least eighty-two points to keep from "going set", where they do not score any of their points.
 Additional points can also be scored for a combination of cards in a hand, which would assist in "making it", or, not going set.

-The game is sometimes known as Klob, Clob, Clobber or Dad.
+The game is sometimes known as klob, clob, clobber or dad.